Bluemix-Watson-Labs/Watson-Demos-Documentation/README.md

 Instructions on how to bind a service to your application: https://medium.com/@helenflam/how-to-bind-a-service-to-your-application-875bcd8c72f0

-(iv) Watson Labs online: https://medium.com/ibm-watson/tagged/tutorials
+(iv) Various Watson Labs online: https://medium.com/ibm-watson/tagged/tutorials

 ## Contact for follow up